-In the next part of the intervention, we measured the perceived social acceptability of strong anti-immigrant sentiment using a donation experiment similar to the one described above.
+In the next part of the intervention, we measured the perceived social acceptability of strong anti-immigrant sentiment using a donation experiment with real stakes.
 Participants were first told that they would be given the opportunity to make a donation to a randomly drawn organization that could either be anti- or pro-immigration.
-As above, we analyze the behavior of the participants who were asked to donate to FAIR, the same organization of Experiment 1A.
 Before the organization was revealed, the participants were also told that the donation would not be subtracted from their payment for participating in the survey, and that in case they authorized the donation they would be paid an extra \$1.
-Again, to ensure that the participants were aware of FAIR's very strong anti-immigration stance, a few details about the organization and its founder were provided.
+We